pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 }
 ```

 `Clone` can also be useful in constructing instances of a type within a generic context.
-Here's an example from the previous section except using `Clone` instead of `Default`:
+Here's a modified example from the previous section except using `Clone` instead of `Default`:

 ```rust
 fn guarantee_length<T: Clone>(mut vec: Vec<T>, min_len: usize, fill_with: &T) -> Vec<T> {